Master Scuba Diver or Divemaster?

 I did my Divemaster course on Koh Tao in around 1 month and a half and that was taking it pretty easy, exploring the islands stunning view points, beautiful beaches and fun bars while earning a professional qualification that I will use as my ticket to travel, both above and below the water!

-Master Scuba Diver or Divemaster? was written by guest blogger Kieren (pictured above with his happy dive buddies) ..
+Master Scuba Diver or Divemaster? was written by blogger Kieren (pictured above with his happy dive buddies) ..
 Thanks for sharing your story with DiveCompare.com!

 Get the latest deals straight to your inbox.